 A blockchain is a digital record of transactions maintained by a network of computers in a way that makes it difficult to hack or alter.
 Each transaction is independently verified by peer-to-peer computer networks, timestamped, and added to a growing data chain.
 Once registered, the data cannot be altered.
-The goal of blockchain is to allow digital information to be recorded and distributed, but not edited.
+A key difference between a typical database and a blockchain is how data is structured.

 A blockchain collects information into groups, known as blocks, that contain sets of information.
 Blocks have certain storage capacities and, when filled, they close and link to the previously filled block, forming a data chain known as a blockchain.
 All the new information that follows that newly added block is compiled into a newly formed block that will then also be added to the chain once it has been populated.
 Blockchain technology achieves decentralized security and trust in several ways.

 For starters, new blocks are always stored linearly and chronologically.
 That is, they are always added to the “end” of the blockchain.
 After a block has been added to the end of the blockchain, it is extremely difficult to go back and alter the content of the block, unless the majority of the network has reached a consensus to do so.
 This is because each block contains its own hash, along with the hash of the previous block, as well as the timestamp mentioned above.

 Hash codes are created using a mathematical function that converts digital information into a string of numbers and letters.
 If that information is edited in any way, the hash code also changes.
 Successful with such a hack would require the hacker to simultaneously control and alter 51% or more of the copies on the blockchain so that their new copy becomes the majority copy and thus the agreed chain.
 Such an attack would also require an immense amount of money and resources, as they would have to redo all the blocks because they would now have different timestamps and hashcodes.